squid-cache/squid-cache.github.io/Features/CacheManager.rst

  * [[SquidClientTool|squidclient]] is a command line utility for performing web requests.
 It also has a special ability to send cache manager requests to Squid proxies.

 The cache manager is accessed with standard HTTP requests using a special cache_object:// URL scheme.
 Which allows other tools and scripts to easily be written for any special use you may have.

 The cache manager has been extended in [[Squid-3.2]] to allow access from the http:// and https:// URL schemes.
 This opens the cache manager reports directly to the web browser if permitted by SquidConf:http_access security controls.

+ * [[Features/CacheManager/Index|Manager INDEX report]] allows for provision of a customisable HTML template for accessing cache manager reports via a scripted user interface.

 == Cache manager Access Control in squid.conf ==
 === default ===